Skip to main content

 • Excludes second and subsequent births.

-• Alignment with SDGs: Contributes to SDG 3 (Good Health and Well-being) and SDG 5 (Gender Equality).
+• Alignment to SDGs: This scheme is aligned to SDG 3 (Good Health and Well-being) and SDG 5 (Gender Equality).

 Way Forward